 TGbe editor: Please update first paragraph in this subclause as follows (#15985):

 Multi-link (ML) reconfiguration refers to a set of procedures through which an AP MLD can add one or more affiliated APs to the AP MLD, or remove one or more affiliated APs from the AP MLD.
+The ML reconfiguration also defines procedure for adding or deleting links dynamically to the multi-link setup of a non-AP MLD without requiring (Re)association between the peer MLDs.

 35.3.6.2 Adding affiliated APs(#18115)